bwassim/bwassim.github.io/_posts/2020-01-15-Deep-Learning-based-Autonomous-UAV-Landing-with-Marker-Detection.markdown

 ![training]({{site.baseurl}}/images/chart1.png){:height="50%" width="50%"}

-*Evolution of the mean average precision (`mAP`) together with the average loss during the training, for 2000 iteration*
+*Training Tiny Yolo: Evolution of the mean average precision (`mAP`) together with the average loss during the training, for 2000 iteration*

 {% highlight markdown %}